beanvalidation/beanvalidation.org/proposals/BVAL-248.md

 ## Related issues

-A partial solution for this could be solved by making sure `@ReportAsSingleViolation` does not validate the composing constraint if a composed constraint fails.
+A partial solution for this could be provided by making sure `@ReportAsSingleViolation` does not validate the composing constraint if a composed constraint fails.
 See [BVAL-259][BVAL-259] and [BVAL-220][BVAL-220].